Skip to Main Content

 • Apply these strategies to a case study (physician-hospital integration), sample letter of intent, and sample due diligence checklist to understand how various factual scenarios could affect the transaction and to highlight diligence and transactional considerations

-19. Introduction to Post-Acute Care (not repeated)
+20. Introduction to Long Term and Post-Acute Care (not repeated)

-20. Antitrust in Health Care Transactions and Collaborations
+21. Antitrust in Health Care Transactions and Collaborations

-Sarah Wohl, Senior Antitrust Counsel, Genentech, Washington, DC
+Sarah Wohl, Senior Antitrust Counsel, Genentech

 Panelists including both former and current Federal Trade Commission staff and managers from Mergers I and Mergers IV division, in-house counsel, and private practitioner active in health care M&A antitrust, will discuss antitrust considerations in the context of health care merger review and collaborations, including: